Camp Mowglis Testimonials

 Dear Prospective Mowglis Parent,

-The decision to send your child to a sleep-away camp is a big one!
-As parents we were in your position nine years ago.
-We now have three sons (ages 20, 18 and 15) who are Mowglis graduates.
-Our two older sons are now working at Mowglis as counselors and our younger son participated in the Yearling program last summer.
-(Our 12 year old daughter is currently a camper at Onaway.)
-Mowglis has been a wonderful experience for our boys.
-We are appreciative and thankful for all they have gained.
+The decision to send your child to a sleepaway camp is a big one!
+As parents, we were in your position nine years ago.
+We now have three sons (ages 20, 18, and 15) who are Mowglis graduates.
+Our two older sons are now working at Mowglis as counselors, and our younger son participated in the Yearling program last summer.
+(Our 12-year-old daughter is currently a camper at Onaway.)
+Mowglis has been a wonderful experience for our boys, and we are appreciative and thankful for all they have gained.

-At Mowglis our sons gained a real appreciation and respect for nature because of the beautiful lakefront setting and through the many off-site day hikes and overnight trips.
+At Mowglis, our sons gained a real appreciation and respect for nature because of the beautiful lakefront setting and through the many off-site hikes and overnight trips.
 Our boys have even climbed to the top of Mt.
 Washington!
-In the current age of technology and materialism it is wonderful for children to leave all of that behind and have fun and learn in an atmosphere free of electronics – TV, computer (especially social network sites), texting and video games – that can be so enticing and all-consuming to boys of that age.
-I am thankful my sons were happily ensconced at Mowglis as they approached their teen years and their summer days and evenings were filled with worthwhile activities.
+In the current age of technology and materialism, it is wonderful for children to leave all of that behind and have fun in an atmosphere free of electronics—no TV, computers, social media, texting, or video games.

 Most of all, we appreciate that our boys set goals for themselves and had the satisfaction of reaching them.
-They gained a great deal of independence and became more personally responsible.
-They looked up to the older boys and to the staff and they worked hard to earn their awards.
-We feel the camp experience has played a key role in helping to prepare them for the future.
-And we know they formed friendships that will last a lifetime.
+They gained independence and became more personally responsible.
+We feel the camp experience has played a key role in preparing them for the future, and we know they formed friendships that will last a lifetime.

-We are happy to speak with any prospective parents who have questions or concerns they wish to direct to another parent.
-We are confident, given the opportunity to participate in the Mowglis experience, that your son will learn and grow in ways that will benefit him for a lifetime.
+We are happy to speak with any prospective parents who have questions.
+We are confident that, given the opportunity to participate in the Mowglis experience, your son will learn and grow in ways that will benefit him for a lifetime.

 Sincerely,